StackOverflowIsBetterThanAnyAI/twitch-app/README.md

 # twitch-app

-The frontend version of an abstract `twitch.tv` clone built with React, TypeScript, Tailwind CSS and the public twitch api.
+This is the frontend version of an abstract `twitch.tv` clone built with React, TypeScript, Tailwind CSS and the public twitch api.